Confused About Resignation Dates and Payouts? Seeking Clarity on Legal Rights and HR Practices

 gaurav-sondhi

-They agreed to mention 31 August on relieving letter but on resignation they have mentioned 19 June as accepted resignation and mentioned they are relieving immediately.
-HR told me relieving day and last working day can be different.
+They agreed to mention 31 August on the relieving letter, but on resignation, they have mentioned 19 June as the accepted resignation date and stated that they are relieving immediately.
+HR told me that the relieving day and the last working day can be different.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute